 Business leaders who are considering strategic investments in computing should consider cloud HPC to optimize overall operational efficiency.
 Similar to how cloud has transformed many other aspects of enterprise technology, cloud HPC enables instant access, monitoring, governance, and forecasting all from a single pane of glass from a browser anywhere in the world.
 This agility and flexibility is a compelling competitive advantage that will empower new discoveries for the organizations adopt cloud-first HPC strategies.

-What Are the Different Options for Deploying Cloud HPC?
+Different Options for Deploying Cloud HPC?

 When deciding a path to cloud HPC, it is important for IT and business unit decision-makers to understand the motivations and desired outcomes along with the possible deployment models.
 While the typical motivations for cloud transformation include flexibility, choice, and simplification, many of the offerings available fail to take full advantage of the potential of the cloud.
-The following four models outline different ways it’s possible to get started with cloud – however, buying committees beware, they are not all created equal.
+The following four models outline different ways it’s possible to get started with cloud – however, buying committees beware: they are not all created equal.

 Option 1 – Do-it-yourself “lift and shift” Cloud HPC Approach: